achunarayanan59/employee_app/README.md

 # Employee App

 Employee App is a Django-based web application for managing information of employees.
-It allows users to add, edit,view and delete details of employees, this is a sample project developed to learn database CRED operation in django and Model forms.
+It allows users to add, edit,view and delete details of employees, this is a sample project developed to learn database CRUD operation in django and Model forms.
 The forms in the project is generated using Model Forms

 ##Clone the repository to your local machine:
 ```bash